mpearcy13/2021TGWDemo/README.md

 ## 1. Setup Transit Gateway

+This will setup the Transit Gateway and put the connections in place so it will be ready to route traffic between the VPCs.
+At the end of this traffic will not be flowing through the VPC, but everything will be in place to allow this.

 1. Connect to Primary Region.
 (Tested with ca-central-1)
 2. Create Transit GW
    * Name tag: tgw-region-1